patch-wat/cairn-eclat/srd/bloods/green.md

 # Green
 An artisan or laborer, born to humble folk.
 I had as ordinary an upbringing as any.

-I used to be an apprentice
+My youth was shaped by the craft and toil of an apprentice

 |#|Profession |I still have|
 |------|-----------|-|